-When we talk about ‘the arts’, we’re referring to things like visual art (drawing, painting etc.), music, drama and dance.
-These aren’t just ‘nice to have’ subjects; there are a whole range of reasons why it’s vital these subjects are included in the school curriculum.
+When we talk about ‘the arts’, we’re referring to visual art (drawing, painting etc.), music, drama and dance.
+These aren’t just ‘nice to have’ subjects.
+There's a heap of reasons why it’s vital these subjects are included in the New Zealand school curriculum.

 Top 5 Tips

 1. The arts offer children ways of learning and expressing their thoughts and feelings that aren’t always reliant on words and numbers.

 2. The arts are primarily about helping children give expression to their innate creativity but the skills children master in these subjects tend to positively impact on traditional learning subjects such as reading, writing and maths.